-Staff must verify the customer began working prior to recording an obtained employment.
-Verification of the obtained employment must be received from a reliable source, preferably the employer.
-Sources of documentation may also include hire data obtained from the appropriate reemployment assistance management information system where a start date may be derived.
+Sources of documentation used to verify obtained employment may also include hire data obtained from third party resources including but not limited to CONNECT and/or the Department of Children and Families' records.
 Information obtained from sources where quarterly data is reported may be used as a starting point from which to gather a start date.
 However, quarters in which wages were reported are not sufficient as documentation of a start date nor will notification of a hire date.

-It is not allowable to record a placement when a manual obtained employment service code has already been recorded or to take credit for an obtained employment where a placement has already been recorded in the system for the same customer, and the same position and start date with the same employer.
+It is not allowable to record a placement when a manual obtained employment service code has already been recorded or to take credit for a manual obtained employment where a placement has already been recorded in the system for the same customer, and the same position and start date with the same employer.
 This would constitute a duplicate placement in the system which is not allowable.

-In the event staff verifies an individual has been placed against a job order, but an automated or manual obtained employment has already been recorded for the same position and start date with the same employer, staff may void the obtained employment and record the placement.
+In the event staff verifies an individual has been placed against a job order, but an obtained employment has already been recorded for the same position and start date with the same employer, staff may void the obtained employment by changing the Completion Code within the service code entry from Successful Completion to Voided and record the placement.
+If "Voided" is not available in the drop-down menu, staff do not have the privileges to perform this action and must request the LWDB's Regional Security Officer (RSO) to void the entry.
+A case note must be added to the obtained employment service code entry explaining why the code was voided.